 The main treatment for parasites is strong antibiotics and anti-parasitic drugs.
 These are initially administered orally (capsules) over a course of treatment lasting 10 to 20 days depending on the regime.
 In extreme cases administration can be via enema.
 These drugs seek to kill the parasite on contact.
 Eradication of the parasite is confirmed by stool test.

 Sometimes these drugs don’t kill the parasite so a second stronger tranche of drugs may be used.
 If the initial drugs do not kill the parasite, the parasite may adapt and fortify itself against drugs making it very difficult to kill.
-A second tranche of drugs may be used if the first ones used are unsuccessful.

 Why Do You Still Feel Bad Despite Successfully Killing the Parasite?